-Myers’ recent and upcoming engagements include the Houston Grand Opera, Washington National Opera and the Wolf Trap Festival and the Atlanta, Portland, Toledo and Chautauqua symphony orchestras.
-A seasoned collaborator in developing new works Myers recently conduced the world premieres of Ricky Ian Gordon’s “A Coffin in Egypt” at Houston Grand Opera featuring Frederica von Stade (which he will subsequently conduct at Opera Philadelphia), Crozier’s “With Blood, With Ink” at Fort Worth Opera, and John Supko’s “All Souls” at Duke Performances.
-All three works will be recorded for commercial release.
+Myers’ recent and upcoming engagements include the Houston Grand Opera, Washington National Opera, Opera Philadelphia, and the Wolf Trap Festival and the Atlanta, Portland, Toledo and Chautauqua symphony orchestras.
+A seasoned collaborator in developing new works Myers recently conduced the world premieres of Ricky Ian Gordon’s “A Coffin in Egypt” at Houston Grand Opera featuring Frederica von Stade, Crozier’s “With Blood, With Ink” at Fort Worth Opera, and John Supko’s “All Souls” at Washington D.C.’s National Gallery of Art.

 As the Artistic Director and Principal Conductor of North Carolina Opera, Myers is one of the youngest artistic leaders in American Opera.
 Myers’ success on the podium has been has been proven by a precipitous rise in the performance standard.
 His artistic vision has broadened the company’s repertoire to include a wider variety ranging from Handel to Glass, as well as the creation of innovative and stimulating productions of the classic repertoire that have garnered national and international acclaim.